CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 {{<figure src="/images/netq/grafana-prom-415.png" alt="" width="1200">}}

 3. Continue through the steps to configure the data source.
 In the *Connection* field, enter the IP address of your NetQ server followed by `/api/netq/vm/`, for example `https://10.255.255.255/api/netq/vm/`.
-In a cluster deployment, enter the virtual IP address (VIP) in this field.
+In a cluster deployment, enter the virtual IP address in this field (followed by `/api/netq/vm/`).

 <!--insert pic-->